Spring Mountain District

 Spring Mountain District Association was started with the purpose of promoting Spring Mountain District Appellation by engaging the broad community of member vineyards and wineries, while working within the resources available.
 The Association is committed to promoting the unique attributes and wines of the Spring Mountain District and to be an integral part of the fabric of the community on Spring Mountain and in the Napa Valley.

-Spring Mountain District - above the Napa Valley - is a place of individuals, more often than not, of couples, of families, of stubborn, independent people with passion, dreams and a whole lot of energy.
+Spring Mountain District - above the Napa Valley - is a place of individuals, more often than not, of couples, of families, with passion, dreams and a whole lot of energy.

 Spring Mountain, officially established as an AVA (American Viticulture Area) in 1993, was described 25 years ago by a prominent wine writer as "probably more responsible than any other Napa hillside for creating the mystique of 'mountain grapes'."